ssshhhh….don’t tell anyone, but I think the beaches, wineries and seafood of Tassie’s sun-drenched eastern coastline are the best in Australia

 Tiny coves splashed with vibrant red and orange, sweeping beaches, tumbled down boulders and rolling dunes – the stretch of coast known as the ‘Bay of Fires‘ is one very special corner of the world.

-Binalong Bay is not only gorgeous, but its convenient location and range of accommodation options make it a great base from which to explore the region.
-We recommend slowly working your way up the coast from Binalong Bay, stopping into Swimcart Beach and The Gardens before continuing by foot through the dunes and along the water’s edge.
+There are plenty of accommodation options in and around Beaumaris Beach, St Helens and Binalong Bay itself from which to base yourself.
+For a great day out on your east coast Tasmania road trip I recommend slowly working your way up the coast from Binalong Bay, stopping into Swimcart Beach and The Gardens before continuing by foot through the dunes and along the water’s edge.

 Bicheno is one of Tasmania’s most popular holiday destinations for the locals, and it’s easy to see why.